infoatgodreams/GoDreams-Repository/Roll Ups/Education/Education.md

 # Successful interventions in improving educational outcomes

+## Principles of improving educational outcomes for CNCP
+According to. apaper on the educational outcomes of children in care[^6],

+* Stigma and low expectations can perhaps be best addressed through awareness raising and better education of agency and school staff.
+* School disruption and other issues raised in the literature tend to reflect issues in the care systems and the way resources are allocated, managed and prioritised.
+* Much of the research includes recommendations about providing better services to young people by better training of staff, stabilising placements, reviewing corporate parenting practices, better integration of the care and education systems, valuing education and providing more support for young people transitioning out of the care system
+* There is a need for all workers in the sector to be aware of and trained to manage the ongoing impacts of trauma on children and young people in care.
+* Workers should also try to minimise placement changes that lead to school disruption, especially in the final years of school.
+They should contribute to a culture that values education, supports young people to build resilience and has high expectations of them.
+* The findings of this scoping review are not new findings.
+The 2010 report which informed the National Standards for OHC raised similar issues around stability, supporting transition from care, better training and support for carers and workers, improvements in practice and relationships, more inclusive decision making and improved access to support services.
 ## Welcome policy changes
 - According to a paper on educational support for orphans and vulnerable children in South Africa[^4],
 	- Our study revealed that the government through the implementation of a no fee policy in schools, enabled OVC to access their basic education.
 This was confirmed by 57 (88%) learners indicating that the government paid their fees and 48 (74%) learners indicating that this support enabled many of them to access education.